 - At least one portable fire extinguisher within ten feet of the kitchen.*

-- The extinguisher shall be listed, labeled, charged, and operable with a 2019 date on it; if it does not, you can either have it retagged by a certified vendor or you can purchase a new one, but you must have the receipt at the time of the inspection.
+- The extinguisher shall be listed, labeled, charged, and operable with a current-year date on it; if it does not, you can either have it retagged by a certified vendor OR if you decide to purchase a new one, you MUST have the receipt at the time of the inspection.

-- The size shall be no smaller than 2A:10B:C, rated for residential use and weigh no more than 10 pounds
+- The size shall be no smaller than 2A:10B:C, rated for residential use and weigh no more than 10 lbs.

 - The hangers or brackets supplied by the manufacturer must be used.

 - The top of the extinguisher must not be more than 5 feet above the floor.